Tocumwal railway line, Victoria: Between Craigieburn and Seymour

+North of Seymour

 A branch line was subsequently built from Murchison East to Rushworth and Colbinabbin, with another branch from Rushworth to Stanhope and Girgarre.
 A cross-country line between Toolamba and Echuca was completed in 1887.

 A short branch line was opened from Shepparton to Dookie in 1888.
 A tramway, built and operated by the Shire of Tungamah, was opened between Dookie and Katamatite in 1890.
 It was taken over by the Victorian Railways in 1896.
 Another short branch line was opened from Strathmerton to Cobram in 1888.